Are You Wearing Your Bike Helmet Wrong? Find Out Now

 Make Sure the Helmet is Correctly Placed on the head

-The correct helmet placement on the head is paramount to ensure maximum protection and safety when cycling.
+Correct helmet placement on the head is crucial to ensure maximum protection and safety when cycling.
 Before wearing your helmet:

 1. Be sure your head is dry and free of obstacles like hats or Balclavas

-2. Take the helmet in both hands before placing it on your head, ensuring it is in a straight line and completely covers the front of your head but not obstructing your view.
+2. Take the helmet in both hands before placing it on your head, ensuring it is in a straight line and completely covers the front of your head but does not obstruct your view.
 The helmet must fit comfortably over your head with no gaps.

-3. Ensure that the helmet doesn’t shift or move when you ride.
+3. Ensure the helmet doesn’t shift or move when riding.
 Adjust

-4. The straps around your side to ensure the most comfortable and snug fit.
+4. The straps around your side ensure the most comfortable and snug fit.

 Proper Helmet Positioning

-2. Wear a helmet that covers your forehead and ear.
+2. Wear a helmet that covers your forehead and ears

-3. Place chin straps under your chin and secure the buckle.
+3. Place the chin straps under your chin and secure the buckle

-5. Make sure that your head is correctly fitted by gently shaking the head.
+5. Make sure that your head is correctly fitted by gently shaking your head

-Make Sure Straps are Adjusted to the Proper Tension
+Make Sure the Straps are Adjusted to the Proper Tension

-Adjusting your straps for the correct tension is essential to ensure the bike helmet offers maximum protection.
-Begin by finding the chin strap, then change it until it can be placed under your chin with a little movement in your jaw.
+Adjusting your straps for the correct tension ensures the bike helmet offers maximum protection.
+Begin by locating the chin strap, then adjust it until it can be placed under your chin with minimal movement in your jaw.
 Side straps must be adjusted in an elongated V just under the ear.
 It would help if you warranted that they’re snug but not overly tight because this can cause discomfort or limit blood flow.

-Also, the one-piece strap with a Y shape that connects both straps must be placed securely beneath the ears.
-When you’ve made these adjustments and tightened the straps, you can give them an easy pull to ensure they’re securely secured.
+Additionally, the one-piece strap with a Y shape that connects the two straps must be placed securely beneath the ears.
+Once you’ve made these adjustments and tightened the straps, you can give them a gentle tug to ensure they’re securely in place.
 Take the time to adjust your straps to ensure appropriate tension.
-You’ll be able to provide a comfortable and secure fitting for the helmet of your bicycle, increasing your overall security when riding.
+You’ll be able to provide a comfortable and secure fit for your bicycle helmet, increasing your overall safety while riding.

 Proper Bike Helmet Adjustment